MattZK/video-pi/README.md

 In either case, we will __help you with the initial setup__.

-We haven't come up with a price list or the exact extend of support and maintenance offered yet, so just [send us an email](mailto:jakub@jakubvalenta.cz) and we'll get back to you and find a solution that will suit your needs.
+We haven't come up with a price list or the exact extent of provided support and maintenance yet, so just [send us an email](mailto:17bda853@opayq.com) and we'll get back to you.

 ## Help